-If your beets are organic, there’s no need to peel the skin.
-Just wash, chop, season and bake.
+You don't need to peel the skin if your beets are organic.
+Just wash, chop, season, and bake.

 While the beets are roasting, get the other ingredients ready.

-Rinse the kale and romaine.
+- Wash & chop the kale.
 Remove the stems from the kale and cut all the greens into bite-sized pieces.

-Lastly, add the prosciutto to a pan over medium heat and cook until its crispy, but not burnt.
+- Crisp the prosciutto.
+Lastly, add the prosciutto to a pan over medium heat and cook until it's crispy, but not burnt.

 How can you make this roasted beet salad using what you already have?
 Here are some ideas…

-- Not a fan of beets? ➝ Try using golden beets.
-They have a sweeter taste and less earthy flavor than red beets.
-Or you can use a mix of the two (see recipe tips below).
+- Not a fan of beets? - golden beets have a sweeter taste and less earthy flavor than red beets.

-- No kale? ➝ A great substitute for kale is arugula (slightly spicy), spinach, or any other leafy green you enjoy.
+- No kale? - sub arugula (slightly spicy), spinach, or any other leafy green you enjoy.

-- Out of romaine? ➝ Instead of romaine, you can also use, bibb (also called butter lettuce), green leaf, or red leaf lettuce.
+- Out of romaine? - use, bibb (also called butter lettuce), green leaf, or red leaf lettuce instead.

-- No macadamia nuts? ➝ Other nuts and seeds that work well here are walnuts, pumpkin seeds, pistachios, or hazelnuts.
+- No macadamia nuts? - sub for walnuts, pumpkin seeds, pistachios, or hazelnuts.